NJR Logistics Group Llc

 • 1,500 pounds or less w/Exceptions

-Expeditor or Straight Truck Requirements
+Straight Truck Options

 Due to Logistics and Rates.
 We charge the consumer by cubic space.
 In doing so we charge by the pallet daily.
 If one pallet of goods is charge daily until load is schedule delivery.
 It is not building a shipper and carrier relationship by sending a cargo van or a hot shot o make the delivery.
 It is more cost efficient to ship by Straight Truck or Expeditor that has a loading dock for Box Trucks or a Flatbed Truck at dock height pickup or delivery.
 The negotiation process begins after equipment operating expenses are meet and we all agree on self pay.